Back to blog

 What has the biggest impact on reply rates?

 Targeting accuracy has the largest single impact.
-Sending the right message to the wrong person produces zero replies regardless of how good the copy is.
-After targeting, the three highest-impact variables are personalization depth, send timing, and email length.
-Woodpecker reports that personalized emails get 17% higher reply rates (Woodpecker, 2025), and Lavender found that emails between 50 and 125 words outperform longer messages (Lavender, 2025).
+The right message to the wrong person produces zero replies no matter how good the copy is.
+After targeting, the highest-impact levers are personalization depth, email length, and follow-ups.
+Backlinko found personalized email bodies lift responses by 32.7%, and Lavender found emails under 50 words earn roughly 60% more replies than emails over 125 words.

 How many follow-ups should I send?

-Three to four follow-ups is the optimal range.
-Backlinko data shows that following up at least once increases reply rates by 27% (Backlinko, 2025).
-Most positive replies come from the second or third touch.
-After the fourth follow-up, returns diminish sharply and you risk being marked as spam.
+Three to four follow-ups is the sweet spot.
+Backlinko’s 12-million-email study found a single follow-up boosts replies by 65.8%, and most positive replies come from the second or third touch, not the first.
+After the fourth follow-up, returns fall off and spam risk rises.
 Space follow-ups 3 to 5 business days apart.

 Does personalization actually improve reply rates?

-Yes, but only when the personalization is specific and relevant.
-Woodpecker reports a 17% lift from personalized emails compared to generic templates (Woodpecker, 2025).
-Surface-level personalization like using a first name or mentioning a company name does not move the needle.
-The lift comes from referencing specific prospect details like recent company news, job changes, or technology decisions.
-AI cold email writers can deliver this depth at scale.
+Yes, but only when it is specific.
+Backlinko reported a 32.7% lift from personalized email bodies and 30.5% from personalized subject lines.
+Surface-level tokens like a first name or company name do not move the number; the lift comes from referencing real details such as recent company news, a job change, or a technology decision.
+AI cold email writers can deliver that depth at scale.

 What is the best day and time to send cold emails?